jampp/db-utils/docs/running_migration.rst

 ``Migratron`` will work by doing the following:

 - You write a plain SQL file as specified on :ref:`creating_a_migration`
-- It will check it internal database (chech `First Time`_), it a migration failed to execute.
-In this case, you need to run the ``cleanup`` migration.
+- It will check it internal database (check `First Time`_), it a migration failed to execute.
+If that happens, you need to run the ``cleanup`` subcommand.
+Check more about rollbacking a migration on `What it won't do`_ section

 - Check which migrations are missing, and which ones should be
   executed: :term:`PRE`, :term:`POST`, or any.
 In any case,